Sri Rama Rajyam: Critical response

 The film received positive reviews from critics.
 CNN-IBN which gave a four stars, said "Sri Rama Rajyam is one film that the Telugu film industry can be proud of.
 Sri Rama Rajyam is a well-known story, so it's a challenge to remake such a classic, but Bapu's good work turns the remake into another classic.
 Filmgoers, who look for classics, should not miss this film".

 Deccan Chronicle rated three stars explains "Superstar Balakrishna finally stepped into his legendary father NTR's shoes and impressed audiences playing the role of Lord Rama.
 Veteran director Bapu deserves all the praise he gets for remaking the classic Lava Kusa (1963) and retaining the soul of the original".
 NDTV described as "In all, Sri Rama Rajyam is a feel-good film that brilliantly showcases our ancient culture".

 Oneindia.in noted "Sri Rama Rajyam is a feel good film that showcases our ancient culture, heritage and values.
 The way Bapu managed to make the film into a visual and musical delight is extraordinary and it is a film that can give you an enriching experience while entertaining you in good measure".
 Rediff gave three stars said "Kudos to Bapu and Saibabu for recreating the Ramayana magic on celluloid.
 Only Bapu, the veteran director, could have executed this mammoth task so well.
 Sri Ramarajyam is an optical feast.
 Go for it".
 Sify gave verdict as "Good" and says "The movie holds ample strength to live up to the expectations at the box office.
 Bapu and his associate Ramana does not deviate much from Lava Kusa, and they took great pains to see that the element of exaggeration is completely checked".
 The Hindu wrote: "The director Bapu should be applauded for re-inventing the mythological and using a glitzy starcast and getting an understated performance from all of them".

 Accolades

 Legacy

 Director K. Viswanath compared the duo Bapu and Ramana to "technically perfect and smooth Rolls Royce".
-Novel of the film based on the screenplay was released in 2012.
+A novel of the film based on the screenplay was released in 2012.
 Rediff included the film in their list "Top Five Telugu Films of 2011".